robnolen/aws-security-workshops/threat-detection-wksp/README.md

 ![Architecture](./images/diagram-basic-arch.png "Lab Workload Architecture")

 Before you migrated the application you saw a webinar about AWS security best practices.
-Because of that webinar, you knew to enable a number of the Security services.
+Because of that webinar, you knew to enable a number of Security services provided by AWS.

 ### Region
 Please use the **us-west-2 (Oregon)** region for this workshop.